 That last part is the problem.

 Most CMT firm owners know prevailing wage.
-They have handled DIR-registered projects for years.
+They have handled DIR-registered public works projects for years.
 But CWAs introduce a layer of compliance obligations that go well beyond standard prevailing wage rules, and many firms are learning about them the hard way.

 What Makes CWAs Different from Standard Prevailing Wage?